ozkanali357/AILabsProject/Documentation/TestDoc.md

   - keygen.py: 100%
   - cription.py: 100%

-## What Has Been Tested and How?
+## What Have Been Tested and How?

 ### primegen.py
 - eratosieve(limit): Generates small prime numbers up to a given limit using the Sieve of Eratosthenes.
-It was tested by giving a value and looking at the correctness of the prime numbers made up to it.
+Checked using a given value and ensuring that it is generated correctly up to it.
-- millerrabin(n, k=40): Tests the primality of a number using the Miller-Rabin Primality Test.
-It was tested with known prime and non-prime numbers.
-It's additionally composite numbers.
+- millerrabin(n, k=40): Checks a number's primality using Miller-Rabin Primality Test.
+Checked using known composite and prime numbers.
+It's also composite numbers.
-- dobigprime(bits): Creates big prime numbers through the Miller-Rabin Primality Test.
-It was checked against a known large prime.
+- dobigprime(bits): Generates big prime numbers using Miller-Rabin Primality Test.
+Checked using a known large prime.

 ### keygen.py
-- genkeys(bits=1024): Creates public and private keys for RSA encryption.
+- genkeys(bits=1024): Generates public and private keys to be used in RSA encryption.
-- Added unit tests to ensure that the keys produced fulfill RSA properties.
-Mocking was used to create various situations like producing the same primes and ensuring the public exponent is coprime to Euler's totient function.
+- Added unit tests to verify that generated keys satisfy RSA properties.
+Mocking was used to simulate different scenarios such as generating same primes and ensuring that the public exponent is coprime to Euler's totient function.

 ### cription.py
-- encrypt(message, pubkey): Encrypts a message with the RSA public key.
+- encrypt(message, pubkey): Encrypts a message using RSA's public key.
-- decrypt(ciphertext, privkey): Decrypts a ciphertext with the RSA private key.
+- decrypt(ciphertext, privkey): Decrypts a ciphertext using RSA's private key.
-- Unit tests were written to ensure a message can be successfully encrypted and decrypted.
-Edge cases, such as invalid UTF-8 sequences, were attempted to ensure errors are properly dealt with.
+- The unit tests were created to verify that a message can be encrypted and decrypted correctly.
+Edge cases, such as invalid UTF-8 sequence, were tried to verify that it is handled correctly.

 ## What Kind of Inputs Were Used for the Testing?

-- Prime Number Generation: Small integers for eratosieve, known prime and composite numbers for millerrabin, and bit lengths for dobigprime.
+- Prime Generation: Eratosthenes Sieve small integers, composite and prime for Miller-Rabin, and bit sizes for dobigprime.
-- Key Generation: Default bit length of 1024 and mock scenarios for edge cases.
+- Key Generation: Bit length default of 1024 and mocked scenarios for edge cases.
-- Encryption and Decryption: Example messages, for instance, long strings and special characters, to test the encryption and decryption methods.
+- Encryption and Decryption: Sample message, e.g., string of large characters and special characters, to check encryption and decryption function.

-## How Can the Tests Be Repeated?
+## How to Repeat the Tests?

-- Ensure you have unittest installed: pip install coverage
+- Install unittest: pip install coverage
-- Get into the ProjectCode/Testing folder: export PYTHONPATH=where_the_project_is_downloaded/ProjectCode
+- Move to Testing directory of ProjectCode: export PYTHONPATH=where_the_project_is_downloaded/ProjectCode
-- Run the unit tests: cd where_the_project_is_downloaded/ProjectCode/Testing coverage run --source=./rsa --omit=./rsa/clinterface.py,./rsa/guinterface.py -m unittest discover
+- Execute the unit tests: cd where_the_project_is_downloaded/ProjectCode/Testing coverage run --source=./rsa --omit=./rsa/clinterface.py,./rsa/guinterface.py -m unittest discover
-- For a covarage report: coverage html
+- In case of covarage report: coverage html
-- To view the report: xdg-open htmlcov/index.html
+- Open report: xdg-open htmlcov/index.html

-## Presentation of the Empirical Testing Results
+## Presentations of the Empirical Testing Results

-### Prime Number Generation
+### Prime Generation
-- Sieve of Eratosthenes: Generated primes up to 30 were [2, 3, 5, 7, 11, 13, 17, 19, 23, 29].
+- Eratosthenes Sieve: Calculated up to 30 primes were [2, 3, 5, 7, 11, 13, 17, 19, 23, 29].
-- Miller-Rabin Primality Test: Correctly identified primes and composites.
+- Miller-Rabin Primality Test: Identified correctly the primes and composite.
-- Large Prime Generation: Successfully generated large primes of specified bit lengths.
+- Generation of Large Primes: Successfully generated large primes of given sizes.

-### Key Generation
+### Generation of Keys
-- Generated Keys: Verified that the generated keys satisfy RSA properties.
+- Generated Keys: Checked that keys generated meet RSA properties.
-- Mocked Scenarios: Looked how the code works in edge cases.
+- Mocked Scenarios: Checked that program is working in cases of edge cases.

 ### Encryption and Decryption
-- Sample Messages: Successfully encrypted and decrypted messages, maintaining data integrity.
+- Sample Message: Successfully encrypted and decrypted message without loss of information.
-- Edge Cases: Properly handled invalid UTF-8 sequences and other edge cases.
+- Edge Cases: Successfully handled invalid UTF-8 sequence and other edge cases.

 ### Graphical Representation
-The coverage report for the files and the functions are in the Documentation folder.
+The report of files and function coverage is in the Documentation directory.